mikedillion/annoyances-cookbook/README.md

 Usage
 =====
 Include the `annoyances` recipe in your run list and it will make the various changes, then remove itself from the node's run list on completion.
+If you want to keep enforcing the `annoyances` with each run, directly include the operating system-specific recipe instead of the `default` recipe.

 License and Author
 ==================